objecthub/swift-numberkit/README.md

 such changes in future, with Swift 3, I decided to introduce a distinct integer type used in NumberKit based on a new protocol `IntegerNumber`.
 All standard numeric integer types implement this protocol.
 This is now consistent with the usage of protocol `FloatingPointNumber` for floating point numbers, where there was, so far, never a real, generic enough foundation (and still isn't).
-Unfortunately, this is a change that might break some client usage of NumberKit.
-Adaptations should be straightforward.

 ## BigInt